The Ghostley Witch

 Excellent.
 He would be her next groom.

-question was named Colonel Wilhelm Klink, and that he was the highest ranking
+man in question was named Colonel Wilhelm Klink, and that he was the highest

-military officer in the Hamelburg area.
-And that was the only reason some of
+ranking military officer in the Hamelburg area.
+And that was the only reason

-the town´s female population were mildly interested in him, even though no one
+some of the town´s female population were mildly interested in him, even though

-seemed to be certain as to whether the man returned any of those feelings.
-At
+no one seemed to be certain as to whether the man returned any of those

-least the feelings he showed towards them were highly inconsistent.
-No, instead
+feelings.
+At least the feelings he showed towards them were highly

 Well, so much the better.

-marrying this colonel.
-Her name was Gertrude Linkmeyer, a widow, and sister to
+interest in marrying this colonel.
+Her name was Gertrude Linkmeyer, a widow,

 Good.

-So the following day, Hella climbed down from her cloud and rang the doorbell
+Linkmeyer.
+So the following day, Hella climbed down from her cloud and rang the

 The door was opened by a plump woman with four double chins.